getgauge/docs.gauge.org/getting_started/create-test-project.rst

 .. cssclass:: javascript dynamic-content

-      In this guide, you'll be able to learn how to add a sample Javascript testing project in Visual Studio Code
+      In this guide, you'll be able to learn how to add a sample JavaScript testing project in Visual Studio Code

 .. cssclass:: python dynamic-content